-No. Recommendation Justification a description of how the electrical corporation will use any combination of grid hardening from the transmission substation to the area, deployment of mobile generation, or installation of a microgrid and over what time frame. level of community resiliency, but it is unclear how systematic these efforts are and what the overall objectives are when considering all the affected areas.
+No Recommendation Justification installation of a microgrid and over what time frame. are and what the overall objectives are when considering all the affected areas.
 Prioritization could be based on the population size, if the location is a county seat, third-party analysis of economic impacts, repeated and/or prolonged PSPS impacts and wildfire ignition and consequence risk.
 The WSAB does not intend to prescribe any specific resilience measures for this effort or funding mechanisms and defers to the expertise of Energy Safety, the electrical corporations, and the CPUC.
 9 Energy Safety should require the electrical corporations to report their risk analyses by ecological regions (or pyromes) in addition to their service territory as a whole.
 Once overall service territory analyses are made, these existing risk assessments should be refined by ecoregions as well.
 There should be a section in the WMPs that characterizes relative risk by ecological region (as defined by the electrical corporation) and its related vegetation/topography/weather.
 As many of these variables are part of the risk analyses that go into the risk methodology, it is important to represent how the environmental variables are weighting the relative risks across a service territory.
 10 Energy Safety should require the electrical corporations include risk matrices in their WMPs to depict the relative risks of the issues that they are addressing that relate to the areas of capital upgrades, and operations and maintenance expenditures including, but not limited to, their grid hardening, inspections, and vegetation work.
 Risk matrices can help visually add perspective as to the relative risk of different hazards that the electrical corporations face.
 This includes both external factors such as the weather or environment and factors specific to the grid.
-The electrical corporations may use risk matrices such as the one below that SCE provided in its 2023-2025 WMP for measuring the risk of trees in different
+The electrical corporations may use risk matrices such as the one below that SCE provided in its 2023-2025 WMP for measuring the risk of trees in different areas for its distribution grids in the High Fire Threat District (HFTD).

-No. Recommendation Justification areas for its distribution grids in the High Fire Threat District (HFTD).
-Figure SCE 8-39 - Tree Risk Index (TRI) - Distribution Grids (HFRA) A 18 6 5 2 10 B 23 17 18 3 21 C 30 15 8 10 28 D 33 14 22 11 54 E 60 60 60 51 149 E D C B A Technosylva Consequence + Severe Risk Areas 11 Energy Safety should require electrical corporations to report infrastructure component risks of failure against risk of ignition.
+No Recommendation Justification Figure SCE 8-39 - Tree Risk Index (TRI) - Distribution Grids (HFRA) A 18 6 5 2 10 B 23 17 18 3 21 30 15 8 10 28 E 60 60 60 51 149 E D C B A Technosylva Consequence + Severe Risk Areas 11 Energy Safety should require electrical corporations to report infrastructure component risks of failure against risk of ignition.
 A risk matrix should be included to illuminate the volume of a particular asset type (component) in the service territory.
 These should include (but not be limited to) different assets such as expulsion fuses, lightning arrestors, and conductors.
 A risk matrix can help describe the relative risk of various assets of failure and ignition.
 Each component that has a risk of failure that can cause wildfire should be included in the risk matrix.
 The electrical corporations may use a template such as the one included below.
-12 Energy Safety should require electrical corporations to reorganize the required Table 6-1: Summary of Risk Models to show the relationship between models in a hierarchical way to reduce confusion and better illuminate the relationships between models.
+Probability of Component Failure 12 Energy Safety should require electrical corporations to reorganize the required Table 6-1: Summary of Risk Models to show the relationship between models in a hierarchical way to reduce confusion and better illuminate the relationships between models.
 Currently the table is a bit confusing in terms of how the models are ordered and a revision to use a hierarchical nesting structure to the table would help better clarify how the models relate to each other.
+13 Energy Safety should require electrical corporations that deployed Machine The use of ML and artificial intelligence (AI) tools are dramatically increasing in